4. 3D Graphics

 - fn.path_to_textures = “path”;

-- Version: DS_VERSION to assign
+- Version: DS_VERSION must be assigned

 dsSimulationLoop (argc, argv, witdh, height, & fn);